| I

 There are different classes differentiated by the size of the gravel they contain.
 When I order road base in California, I usually get class 2.

-When I use it in a paddocks that tend to be extremely muddy or soft, I prepare the surface by removing all organic material (manure, leaves and grass), then line the area with construction or landscaping cloth.
-This is inexpensive recycled plastic that allows water to drain but keeps whatever is on top of it from mixing with the ground beneath it.
+When I use it in paddocks that tend to be extremely muddy or soft, I prepare the surface by removing organic material (manure, leaves and grass), then line the area with landscaping cloth.
+This is inexpensive recycled plastic that allows water to drain but keeps whatever is on top of it from mixing with the soil beneath it.

 If the pad is rolled hard and manure and organic material are kept off of it, it should last for several years.
 This pad sheds water nicely or drains if a puddle occurs and is great for feet. |